std::addressof

 template< class T > T* addressof(T& arg) { return reinterpret_cast<T*>( &const_cast<char&>( reinterpret_cast<const volatile char&>(arg))); } |

-Note: the above implementation is oversimplified and is not constexpr
+Note: the above implementation is oversimplified and is not constexpr (which requires compiler support).

 [edit] Example